Jones Very: Mental health

 After this, Very told her she would soon feel different, explaining "I am the Second Coming".
 He performed similar "baptisms" to other people throughout Salem, including ministers.
 It was Reverend Charles Wentworth Upham who finally had him committed.

 Very was institutionalized for a month at a hospital near Boston, the McLean Asylum, as he wrote "contrary to my will".
-While there, he finished an essay on Hamlet, arguing that the play is about "the great reality of a soul unsatisfied in its longings after immortality" and that "Hamlet has been called mad, but as we think, Shakespeare thought more of his madness than he did of the wisdom of the rest of the play".
+He was replaced at Harvard by Charles Stearns Wheeler.
+While at McLean, Very finished an essay on Hamlet, arguing that the play is about "the great reality of a soul unsatisfied in its longings after immortality" and that "Hamlet has been called mad, but as we think, Shakespeare thought more of his madness than he did of the wisdom of the rest of the play".
 During his stay at the hospital, Very lectured his fellow patients on Shakespeare and on poetry in general.

 He was released on October 17, 1838, but he refused to renounce his beliefs.
 His fellow patients reportedly thanked him as he left.
 McLean's superintendent Luther Bell took credit for saving him "from the delusion of being a prophet extraordinaire", which Luther thought was caused by Very's digestive system being "entirely out of order".
 The same month he was released, Very stayed with Emerson at his home in Concord for a week.
 While he was visiting, Emerson wrote in his journal on October 29 "J. Very charmed us all by telling us he hated us all."

 Amos Bronson Alcott wrote of Very in December 1838: